A Touch of Reality: Life as ἐνέργειᾰ, pt.1

 In the book IX (θ) of Aristotle’s Metaphysics we have a clear example of such procedure:

-“From actions (πρᾱ́ξεων) which are limited, not a single one is an end/purpose (τέλος), but they are rather towards the end/purpose, as in thinning the end/purpose is thinness; and bodily parts – in the midst of thinning – are in such movement (κῑ́νησῐς) that thinning doesn’t belong to a final ‘why’ of the movement (while it is occurring, KT), so their movement is not an action or at least not a perfect one; for it is not an end; but movement in which the end is (intrinsically, KT) present is an act, as for example: seeing is simultaneous with have been seeing, comprehending and have been comprehending, thinking and have been thinking, but it is not simultaneous to learn and to be learned or to heal and to be healed; however, it is simultaneous to live good and to have been living good, to live good life and to have been living a good life (εὐδαιμονεῖ καὶ εὐδαιμόνηκεν).
-If not, the action would have to end at some point as in the case of thinning and being thinned, but it doesn’t and one lives and, simultaneously, has been living.
+“From actions (πρᾱ́ξεων) which are limited, not a single one is an end/purpose (τέλος), but they are rather towards the end/purpose, as in thinning the end/purpose is thinness; and bodily parts – in the midst of thinning – are in such movement (κῑ́νησῐς) that thinning doesn’t belong to a final ‘why’ of the movement (while it is occurring, KT), so their movement is not an action or at least not a perfect one; for it is not an end; but movement in which the end is (intrinsically, KT) present is an act, as for example: seeing is simultaneous with have seen, comprehending and have comprehended, thinking and have thought, but it is not simultaneous to learn and to be learned or to heal and to be healed; however, it is simultaneous to be living good and to have lived good, to be living a good life and to have lived a good life (εὐδαιμονεῖ καὶ εὐδαιμόνηκεν).
+If not, the action would have to end at some point as in the case of thinning and being thinned, but it doesn’t and one lives and, simultaneously, had lived.

 Therefore one form of those should be called movements whereas the others are acts (ἐνέργειᾰς).
 For every movement is imperfect (unfulfilled): thinning, learning, walking, building: those are movements and hence unfulfilled.
 For it is not true that something walks and simultaneously has walked, builds and has built, coming into being and has been in being, or is moving and has been moving, but the thing moved is different from the mover.
-However, it is same to be seeing and to have been seeing and thinking and has been thinking.
+However, it is same to be seeing and to have seen and thinking and have thought.
 Therefore one is movement and the other is act.”
 Aristotle Metaphysics, IX 1048 b 18 – 35.
 (Translated from Greek/Croatian edition)

 Aristotle, as one might notice, is not yet providing us with discursive arguments here.
 If he were to do that, he would first give definitions of ‘movement’ and ‘act’ and then proceed to differentiate them in the body of affirmative and/or negative statements (κατάφασις/ ἀπόφασις).
 Instead, what he does is, quite in line with his general approach, something more fundamental – he explicates the actual content from which the essence, as its comprehensible mode of being (λόγος),emerges, before going forth and giving its definition.
 This intellectual act could be, with some reservations, called intuition, but, in contrast to the modern understanding of knowledge, there are no subjective connotations to it.
 Simply put, things reveal their origins to an extent that they are or, more precisely, to an extent that they are in-acting (ἐν-έργειᾰ).
 Obviously in-act or actuality itself is the most comprehensible because it is the ground from which every inquiry about movement must start, since various forms of movement are incomplete in themselves, i.e. they cannot provide us with the all the qualification intrinsic to movement as a form of act.
 As for what things in act are, or why are they such and such, this is a matter of further investigation that includes discursive knowledge.